ygasaino1/TiKi7.github.io/README.md

 Source | Parameter | Help
 :--- | :--- | :---
-youtube | loop | to repeat playing same video. youtube | list | to play videos in playlist.
+all Sources| any official parameter| e.g. twitch can have &t=00h00m00s to play from specific time.(using &seprated parameters you can have more than one param) youtube | loop | to repeat playing same video. youtube | list | to play videos in playlist.

+>you can use __'/tk params'__ to see a list of usefull parameters.

 ## Logs

 Version | Log
 :--- | :---
+1.6 | now you can add video source's official embed parameters for more customization.
 1.5 | fixed priority of ban check in script structure. added a bunch of report messages (private chat).
 1.4 | "/tkey" -> "/tpass" and now owner will get debug (Ctrl + D) message for each media request.
 1.3 | adding "/tban all" and the ability to set password for public channel